oracle/fmw-kubernetes/docs-source/content/wcsites-domains/create-or-update-image/_index.md

    >Note: Copy the installer binaries to the same location as the Dockerfile.

-1. To build the Oracle WebCenter Sites image with patches, you must download and drop the patch zip files (for example, `p33381673_122140_Generic.zip`) into the `patches/` folder under the version that is required.
-For example, for `12.2.1.4` the folder is `12.2.1.4/patches`.
+1. To build the Oracle WebCenter Sites image with patches, you must download and drop the patch zip files (for example, `p35188131_122140_Generic.zip`) into the `patches/` folder under the version that is required.
+For example, for `12.2.1.4.0` the folder is `12.2.1.4.0/patches`.

 1. Create the Oracle WebCenter Sites image by running the provided script:

     ```bash
     $ cd docker-images/OracleWebCenterSites/dockerfiles
-    $ ./buildDockerImage.sh -v 12.2.1.4 -s
+    $ ./buildDockerImage.sh -v 12.2.1.4.0 -s
     ```

-    The image produced will be named `oracle/wcsites:12.2.1.4`.
+    The image produced will be named `oracle/wcsites:12.2.1.4.0`.
 The samples and instructions assume the Oracle WebCenter Sites image is named `wcsites:12.2.1.4`.
 You must rename your image to match this name, or update the samples to refer to the image you created.

-    ```bash
-    $ docker tag oracle/wcsites:12.2.1.4 oracle/wcsites:12.2.1.4-21.1.1
-    ```